jtakayama/makahiki/install/redhat_readme.txt

 This is a README file for the Makahiki installation scripts.

-The install_altinstall.py script calls a set of Python scripts which partially automate the process of installing Makahiki on Red Hat Enterprise Linux x64.
+The install_altinstall.py script calls a set of Python scripts which partially automate the process of installing Makahiki on Red Hat Enterprise Linux 6 x64.

 The scripts rely on the yum package manager.
-The script has been tested on CentOS 6 x64.
+The scripts have been tested on CentOS 6 x64.
 Other Red Hat-based operating systems are not supported.

 If you would prefer to install Makahiki manually, see